doombubbles/bg3-mods/Wiki/Spell-Changes.md

 **Dip** - Can now dip weapons onto Karlach or characters with Fire Shield to light weapons on fire

+**Concentrated Blast** - No longer ends your own concentration, but has a cooldown of once per short rest

+**Destuctive Wave** - Added a pure Thunder variant

 ### New Ritual Spells

 The following spells can now be casted as rituals out of combat